BillJr99/BillJr99.github.io/_software/reportal.md

   - software
 ---

-REportal[^1] is a central repository for reverse engineering tools.
+[https://reportal.cs.drexel.edu](https://reportal.cs.drexel.edu) is a central repository for reverse engineering tools.
 REportal contains a compresensive set of reverse engineering tools to profile and data mine source code and software systems.

-[REportal](https://www.cs.drexel.edu/~spiros/teaching/CS675/slides/reportalTechReport.pdf) was re-architected to provide a Service-Oriented Architecture (SOA) above useful reverse engineering and software source/architecture visualization tools such as [Chava](https://www.cs.drexel.edu/~spiros/teaching/CS675/slides/chava.pdf), [Ciao](https://www.program-transformation.org/Transform/CIAO), and [Bunch](https://www.cs.drexel.edu/~spiros/bunch/).
+REportal was [re-architected](https://www.cs.drexel.edu/~spiros/teaching/CS675/slides/reportalTechReport.pdf) to provide a Service-Oriented Architecture (SOA) above useful reverse engineering and software source/architecture visualization tools such as [Chava](https://www.cs.drexel.edu/~spiros/teaching/CS675/slides/chava.pdf), [Ciao](https://www.program-transformation.org/Transform/CIAO), and [Bunch](https://www.cs.drexel.edu/~spiros/bunch/).

 REportal works by exposing platform-specific tools as a web service interface, that then wraps the underlying API or command line interface of the tool itself.
 These tools are then integrated in a contextual way through the web portal: for example, a visualization of a software system's class architecture can be linked to a source browser, or to source code metrics; these tools are configured to operate on the user's project automatically, providing a consistent interface to the user.
 REportal featured the following services: